 -Water & Sewer upgrades are made bringing the County water to the Fairgrounds.

 -Whip Cracking Contest is added to the Fair Competitions, organized and run by the Youth Advisory Committee

 2016 - WiFi infrastructure is added to the grounds;

 -Many of the Fair contests and exhibits are now open the St. Johns County residents

 2017 - added a 4-H Dog Agility & Obedience competition to the Fair

-2019 - The former Sipprell Livestock Building was replaced by a new, larger, open air, pavilion complete with concrete floors, efficient LED lighting; New portable livestock pens are purchased
+2019 - The former Sipprell Livestock Building was replaced by a new, larger, 75' x 135', open air, pavilion complete with concrete floors, efficient LED lighting; New modular livestock pens are purchased

 Board of Directors

 2019 - 20201: J.R.
 Newbold, III (Pres.), Jay Browning (VP), Sally Herrington (Secretary), Marshall Fulghum (Treas.), Renee Hough, Robbie Scholl, Johnny Greenwood, Peggy Cone, Charles Herrington, Malcolm Fabre, Frank Bush, Vikki Miles, John Chastain, Kyle Hines, Dustin Caison, Tim Campbell, Cassie Nettles, April Singleton, Scott Brauman, TK Shrouder

 Associate Members: Charlotte Middleton, Gwen Motes